nexusformat/definitions/manual/source/rules.rst

 with an :ref:`NXlog` or :ref:`NXevent_data` structure of the same name.

 For example, consider your instrument is streaming detector images against a magnetic_field on the sample.
-In this case both NXsample/magnetic_field and NXdetector/data would become NXlog structures instead of simple arrays.
-The NXlog structure will have the same name as the NeXus field name.
+In this case both NXsample/magnetic_field and NXdetector/data would become NXlog structures instead of simple arrays i.e. the NXlog structure will have the same name as the NeXus field involved.

 NXcollection